 The European Commission work on negotiating trade agreements in the past years has been intense and productive, managing to conclude several deals that would create new opportunities for European companies.

 CETA (Comprehensive Economic and Trade Agreement) has been provisionally in force since 21 September 2017 following its approval by EU Member States, expressed in the Council, and by the European Parliament.
 It will only enter into force fully and definitively, however, when all EU Member States have ratified the agreement.
-Early signs show that the agreement is already starting to deliver for EU exporters.
-EU footwear exports to Canada increased by 12% (Jan-Sept 2017 compared to Jan-Sept 2018).
+The agreement started to deliver positive results for EU footwear.
+EU footwear exports to Canada increased by 14% in quantity and by 9% in value from January-December 2017 compared to January-December 2018.

-The CEC welcomes the signature of the EU-Japan FTA and remains convinced that this FTA has the potential to deliver significant economic benefits and contribute to the development of both parties.
-Also, the CEC appreciates the Commission’s ambition to finalise in the near future the EU-Singapore and the EU-Vietnam trade agreements and to continue the on-going trade negotiations on the agreements with Indonesia.
+The CEC welcomes the signature and entry into force of the EU-Japan EPA and of the EU-Singapore FTA and remains convinced that these agreements have the potential to deliver significant economic benefits and contribute to the development of both parties.
+Furthermore, the CEC appreciates the Commission’s ambition to finalise in the near future the EU-Vietnam trade agreement and to continue the on-going trade negotiations on the agreements with Indonesia.
 Likewise, CEC supports EU’s intention to resume trade talks with Malaysia and Thailand.

 Negotiations for comprehensive trade agreements with Australia and New Zeeland that were launched in 2018 would remove barriers to access the markets, especially for small companies, and would place the EU footwear companies on equal foot with other companies doing business in the area.

-The EU-US Trade Talks that have recently been started on conformity assessment and the elimination of industrial tariffs show potential progress that could be beneficial for the transatlantic trade relations.
+The EU-US Trade Talks that have recently been started on conformity assessment and the elimination of industrial tariffs could be beneficial for the transatlantic trade relations.